dontcry2013/dontcry2013.github.io/source/_posts/pull-request.md

 $ git push origin master
 ```

-# How to create a PR with specific commits
+# How to Create a PR With Specific Commits
 You cannot really do anything on the GitHub UI to remove any commits.
 You are suppose to create a branch with the latest changes and cherry-pick the ones that you want.
 And then compare that branch with the repository that you would like to contribute.
 The differences will only be the ones that you cherry-picked.
 Then, you are done.